cosmos342/VisionClassifier/README.md

 * Initially run to get train/validation/test VCG16 convolutional(CNN) feature maps and store the feature maps. </br>
 * Subsequenty load the CNN feature maps and train the topModel and do prediction.</br>
 * Current Validation accuracy for kaggle dogs vs cats redux kernel competition about 93% with handful of epochs. </br>
 * Latest update.
-Tried the following 3 models and bettered performance.
+Tried the following 3 models and bettered performance.</br>
   *Simple Model

 # Credits: